spatil62/Cluster-File-Processing-and-Data-Management/final/Readme.md

 * Clone/pull you code to the spark edge server account you were given access to
 * Clone via SSH key - as demonstrated in the video prepared 04/19

-* Make use of any of the sample code provided to you in Blackboard
 * Make extensive use of the [PySpark API documentation](https://spark.apache.org/docs/latest/api/python/index.html "PySpark API documentation")
 * Make extensive use of the Textbook -- don't go to the internet
 * Make extensive use of the Disucssion Board for clarifications and questions